First In Flight: Universal Pictures’ Sound Serials (1930-1946)

 Flash Gordon, MacRae’s next 1936 serial, was not only his most famous production but probably the best-known sound serial ever made.
 This high-budgeted and phenomenally successful adaptation of Alex Raymond’s interplanetary comic-strip adventure was, in its fantastic subject matter and rough-and-tumble action, a rather spectacular departure from much of MacRae’s past practice.
 However, at the same time it benefited from the same qualities as previous MacRae serials.
 The standard MacRae emphasis on good production values helped to make the various alien realms on the planet Mongo look properly striking and strange, and the MacRae team’s customary deliberate pacing and focus on characterization also helped to ground the serial’s bizarre events and create genuine emotional involvement with the principal characters.
 Typically good MacRae casting also benefited the serial; its stars (Buster Crabbe, Jean Rogers, Charles Middleton, Frank Shannon, Priscilla Lawson) were all perfect for their roles, and managed to be simultaneously archetypal and individualized.

 The Phantom Rider (1936) was much more typical of Universal’s earlier talkie serials than Flash Gordon was.
 Though it suffered from overlength and a weak ending, this simply-plotted Western nevertheless managed to be thoroughly enjoyable, thanks in large part to consistently funny dialogue, good character interactions, and another excellent starring turn by Buck Jones.
-Rider would be the last Universal serial overseen exclusively by MacRae, and as such marked the end of an era at the studio.
+Rider would be the last Universal serial handled exclusively by MacRae’s 1930-1936 crew, and as such marked the end of an era at the studio.